TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log
+#### Version 1.5.13
+Pitch sticks can now be used in place of glue to repair clutter!
+With torch held in off-hand, sneak and interact the pitch against a clutter box to fix it up

+Hammers can now be used in place of mallets for smacking wedges.
+Might as well use the more versatile tool!

+Stretching frames have had their hide models updated to better suit the vanilla model changes.

+Brained/Smoked hides have had their models/textures changed to match vanilla standards.

+Fixed an issue where cart inventories would be invisible upon world load.

+Fixed an issue where collectibles with no attributes, when used on the mortar, would cause a crash.

+Fixed an issue where the SplitLog class would not pass along the dropQuantityModifier that was modified by behaviors of other mods.

+Oak and acacia bark can now be used in the crafting grid to create empty salve pots.

+Pitch/salve pots now become residue covered when used in their respective crafting processes.

+Ancient Tools powdered charcoal no longer shows in the creative grid and is no longer craftable.
+It has been replaced by the vanilla version of the same name.

+Disabled the vanilla crafting method for glue.
+Instead, Ancient Tools uses its own pitch in a more convenient and more common method for repairing clutter!

 #### Version 1.5.12
 Updated Ancient Tools for Vintage Story 1.19.0+ compatibility.
 NOTE: Many tweaks still need to be made so that certain things match up more nicely with the new vanilla first person mode